What is BRIDGE

 The BRIDGE Centre is an activity-based program for adults aged 19 years of age or older who are experiencing ongoing mental health challenges as well as cognitive impairment.

 “I feel like we are a family here.”
 BRIDGE Centre Client

 Through building skills and increasing exposure to and experience in the larger community, BRIDGE Centre clients are more comfortable and more likely to become engaged and involved in their communities, which in turn improves their quality of life.

-- Clients work with staff to determine what they want from the program, and how staff can support them.
-We support and encourage individuals to improve their quality of life through interaction with each other and with the larger community.
-This often includes building on social skills, leadership skills, symptom management, cultural skills, and managing a healthy lifestyle.
+- At the BRIDGE Centre, participants work in collaboration with staff to determine what they want from the program and how staff can best support them.
+We encourage individuals through interaction with each other, within the community, and participation in activities which build on social and personal skills, healthy lifestyle choices, recreation, and mindfulness.

 WHERE AND WHEN TO MEET

-The Bridge Centre meets three times a week at 125 Skinner Street on Tuesdays, Thursdays and Fridays from 9:30am-2:30pm.
+The BRIDGE Centre meets three days peer week at 125 Skinner Street on Tuesdays, Thursdays or Fridays from 9:30am-2:30pm.
+Each day is a different cohort and participants bring their own lunch and snack to program.
 We can assist in arranging transportation through HandyDART, or in helping to plan a bus trip.
 Participants are supported to make their own travel plans.

 How to Get Involved